Master of Business Administration

 ACCT 591.
 Information Technology and Business Strategy.
 3 Credits.

-Using case analysis, discussion boards, readings and videos, this course explores ways in which information technology can potentially impact business strategy relating to enterprise resource planning, supply chain management, customer relationship management, and creation of the ?agile? enterprise.
+Using case analysis, discussion boards, readings and videos, this course explores ways in which information technology can potentially impact business strategy relating to enterprise resource planning, supply chain management, customer relationship management, and creation of the 'agile' enterprise.
 Master of Accountancy only.

 BSAN 501.
 Current Topics in Information Technology.
 3 Credits.